wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 - After using the project creator or importer, choose the :guilabel:`Yes (new window)` option intead of :guilabel:`Yes (current window)`
 - Open another program and then switch back VS Code again.
 VS Code will then open the dialog box to trust the project
+- Click on the extensions button, then on the WPILib extension and select :guilabel:`Enable (workspace)` then select :guilabel:`Trust Folder & Continue`
 - Click the WPILib extension logo in the upper right corner if it exists.
 VS Code will then open the dialog box to trust the project

 Onboard I2C Causing System Lockups